saiarvindg/fish-lol-motd/README.md

 # Contains champions up to zoe

+Steps:
+1) Setup the datascraper and redownload the quotes
+2) Run the quote_extractor.python script

 visit this link for datascraper: https://github.com/Derpthemeus/LeagueOfQuotes

 this link to conver images to ascii: http://picascii.com